pip-templates/pip-services-beacons-node/README.md

 ## Run

 The microservice can be configured using the environment variables:
+* CLOUD_WATCH_ENABLED -  turn on CloudWatch loggers and metrics
 * AWS_LAMDBA_ARN - a unique Amazon Resource Name
 * AWS_ACCESS_ID - AWS access/client id
 * AWS_ACCESS_KEY - AWS access/client id
-* MEMORY_ENABLED - turn on in-memory persistence.
-Keep it undefined to turn it off
+* ELASTICSEARCH_LOGGING_ENABLED - turn on Elasticsearch logs and metrics
+* ELASTICSEARCH_PROTOCOL - connection protocol: http or https
+* ELASTICSEARCH_SERVICE_URI - resource URI or connection string with all parameters in it
+* ELASTICSEARCH_SERVICE_HOST - host name or IP address
+* ELASTICSEARCH_SERVICE_PORT - port number
 * FILE_ENABLED - turn on file persistence.
 Keep it undefined to turn it off
 * FILE_PATH - file path where persistent data shall be stored (default: ../data/id_records.json)
+* MEMORY_ENABLED - turn on in-memory persistence.
+Keep it undefined to turn it off
 * MONGO_ENABLED - turn on MongoDB persistence.
 Keep it undefined to turn it off
 * MONGO_SERVICE_URI - URI to connect to MongoDB.
 When it's defined other database parameters are ignored
 * MONGO_SERVICE_HOST - MongoDB hostname or server address